zackforbing/ruby-submissions/1511/module_4_assignments/the-plan/chelsea-johnson-plan.md

       - can work remotely
       - Rails stack
     - cons
-      - May not have as many opportunities to do front end JS
+      - May not have as many opportunities to do front end JS <br>

-   - Gorilla Logic
+   Gorilla Logic

     - No Turing grads, but I have some second degree connections
     - Didn't see a Github page, but saw some open source projects like [this](https://github.com/alexnauda/monkeytalk)